 Credit points system

-To satisfy the PhD requirements the PhD candidate has to submit a thesis and prove successful participation in a structured PhD programme.
+To satisfy the PhD requirements the doctoral researcher has to submit a thesis and prove successful participation in a structured PhD programme.
 This requires the accumulation of credit points, which are given for all offered aspects of the curriculum and for participation in externally organized events.
 The partner universities fully acknowledge the activities of GS-FIRE.

 Dr. Sabine Kirchhoff

 GS-FIRE (HZI International Graduate School for Infection Research)